Jerick26/linux_env/git.md

 git push <remote-name> <local-branch-name>:<remote-branch-name>
 # if to use :<remote-branch-name> (with the colon), the remote branch will be deleted!
 git push -u <remote-name> <local-branch-name>
+# delete a remote branch
+git push origin :the_remote_branch  # or  git push origin --delete the_remote_branch
 ```